Course Catalog

 5 units

 Reviews child survival in life-threatening contexts.
 Examines the lives of street children, institutionalized children, orphans, children in extreme poverty, enslaved children, war-affected children, abandoned children, and children whose parents have HIV/AIDS and other life-threatening illnesses.
-Prerequisite(s): courses 3 or 100 and 10.
+Prerequisite(s): PSYC 10 and PSYC 100.
 Enrollment limited to 60.

 PSYC 118C